huggingface/blog/quanto-introduction.md

 ## Integration in 🤗 transformers

-(note this is the paragraph of “transformers integration” in  https://github.com/huggingface/blog/pull/1832 )

 Quanto library is seamlessly integrated in Hugging Face transformers library.
 You can quantize any model and push it on the Hub by passing a `QuantoConfig` to `from_pretrained`!

 Currently you need to use the latest version of accelerate to make sure that the integration is fully compatible.